Rishabh672003/learning-C/college_C_stuff/README.md

-this contains all the C files i have written in the colleges
+this contains all the files for college pps